 Before discussing ways of removing the Rezm malware from your computer, let us first point to the elephant in the room.
 Should you pay the ransom? $980 is after all a small amount considering the extensive loss that the ransomware might cause to a small organization, or office that stores client files on their computers.

-The thing is, you should never pay the ransom no matter how desperate you are as it encourages the cybercriminals behind the malware to keep targeting people like you or organizations like yours.
-No to mention, you can never really trust fraudsters to keep their word on the matter of decrypting your files after you pay the ransom.
+It is important to note that it is generally recommended not to pay the ransom, despite how desperate the situation may seem.
+Doing so may encourage the cybercriminals behind the malware to continue targeting individuals or organizations similar to yours.
+Not to mention, you can never really trust fraudsters to keep their word on the matter of decrypting your files after you pay the ransom.
 They are criminals for a reason.
 Lastly, but perhaps most importantly, even if you pay the ransom, you still have not dealt with the security flaws that led to your computer being infected in the first place.
 Other ransomware families may be waiting to strike now that you have demonstrated your willingness to pay.

 The files and folders that power the Rezm malware are usually deeply embedded on the victim’s computer, a reason that necessitates the use of a powerful anti-malware solutions such as Outbyte Antivirus.
 The software will remove all malicious programs and their registry keys, thus totally eliminating the threat that they pose.
 It will also prevent future infiltration attempts by staying vigilant.